GeorgeDrakos/Project-Space/README.md

 # Project-Space

-Gia na treksete to paixnidi kai na to checkarete prepei:
+To run the project make sure to:

-  1.Kante ena new Third Person,C++ project stin Unreal with Starter Content (An den to kanete ayto den tha doulepsei)
+  1Make a New Third Person,C++ project on Unreal with Starter Content

-  2.kante clone to neotero commit sto directory pou ftiaksate to project
+  2.Clone the newest commit

-  3.kai meta anoikste to .proj file pou egine generate otan kanate to parapano project
+  3.Use the .proj file to open the project in Unreal Engine

- Oti allo xreiastite steilte PM